manoss96/pregex/docs/source/docstring/pregex.rst

 .. code-block:: python

+   from pregex.classes import AnyButDigit

    pre = ~ AnyButDigit()
    print(pre.get_pattern()) # This will print "[0-9]"

-Therefore, either negating a regular class through "~" or using its negated class equivalent "AnyBut*" is entirely the same and just a matter of choice.
+Therefore, in order to create a negated class one can either negate a regular "Any*" class by placing "~" in front of it, or use its "AnyBut*" negated class equivalent.
+The result is entirely the same and which one you'll choose is just a matter of choice.

 .. automodule:: pregex.classes
    :members: